urbantreelion/ece350-lab-manual/_lab2/SSB-receiver.md

   - Edit the firdes filter in the *Xlating FIR Filter* block such that the cutoff frequency of the LFP uses the `bandwidth` variable.
   - Execute the flowgraph again and adjust the bandwidth "live" while observing the USB signal. **What bandwidth provides the clearest audio?**

+**Listen to the wpoken words in the transmission: which city is the transmission being made from?**

 - Remembering that the file contains two USB transmissions, find the second one.
   - Add a *QT GUI Range* block to control the center frequency and try to find the other USB transmission captured in the file!
   - Having either a full bandwidth spectrum or waterfall plot will help with this.
 You should add the *QT GUI Sink* of your choice to the output of the *Float To Complex* block to avoid any filtering.